rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ## Transports {#transports}

 This document describes a transport-agnostic mechanism for subscribing to YANG datastore telemetry.
-Hence, separate specifications are required to define transports that support YANG Push Lite.
+Hence, separate specifications are required to define transports that support YANG Push v2.
 The requirements for these transport specifications are documented in the following section:

-### Requirements for Yang Push Lite Transport Specifications
+### Requirements for YANG Push v2 Transport Specifications

-This section provides requirements for any transport specifications supporting the YANG Push Lite solution presented in this document.
+This section provides requirements for any transport specifications supporting the YANG Push v2 solution presented in this document.

 The transport specification MUST provide YANG modules, to be implemented by publishers implementing the YANG Push configuration model in {{config-subs-data-model}}, that:

 - augments the *datastore-telemetry/receivers/transport-type* choice statement with a container that both identifies the transport and contains all transport specific parameters.

 - augments */sysc:system-capabilities/transport/transport-capabilities/* container with any transport specific capabilities or options (conditional on a YANG *when* statement).
-Note, encodings for a given transport are advertised directly via the ietf-yp-lite-capabilities YANG Model {{yp-lite-yang-capabilities-module}}.
+Note, encodings for a given transport are advertised directly via the ietf-yang-push-2-capabilities YANG Model {{yang-push-2-yang-capabilities-module}}.

 Using a secure transport is RECOMMENDED.
 Thus, any transport specification MUST provide a mechanism to ensure secure communication between the publisher and receiver in a hostile environment, e.g., through the use of transport layer encryption.
 Transport specifications MAY also specify a mechanism for unencrypted communications, which can be used when transport layer security is not required, e.g., if the transport session is being secured via another mechanism, or when operating within a controlled environment or test lab.